spgarbet/pysb/doc/intro.rst

 and inheritance to name a few.
 In addition to these technical advantages, we chose Python due to its readable and clear syntax.
-In our view, one of the most difficult issues with current biological modeling is shareability and transparency, both of which are addresssed, at least in part, by a clear syntax and a programmatic flow of ideas.
+In our view, one of the most difficult issues with current biological modeling is share-ability and transparency, both of which are addressed, at least in part, by a clear syntax and a programmatic flow of ideas.
 PySB can handle simple models, modular models, and multiple instances of models, as shown in the tutorial.
 We invite users to contribute and share their innovations and ideas to make PySB